-The webinar is part of IIED's work on Legal Tools for Citizen Empowerment, a collaborative initiative that aims to help local communities protect their rights in relation to natural resource investments.
+The webinar was part of IIED's work on Legal Tools for Citizen Empowerment, a collaborative initiative that aims to help local communities protect their rights in relation to natural resource investments.

-This event follows up on a workshop that took place in December 2015 in Zanzibar that brought together more than 20 civil society practitioners and researchers from Africa to discuss the gendered impacts of commercial pressures on land in Africa, share lessons and identify community-based approaches to tackle women's lack of voices and participation in relation to land governance.
+This event followed a workshop that took place in December 2015 in Zanzibar that brought together more than 20 civil society practitioners and researchers from Africa to discuss the gendered impacts of commercial pressures on land in Africa, share lessons and identify community-based approaches to tackle women's lack of voices and participation in relation to land governance.

 IIED recently published a briefing on Reconsidering approaches to women's land rights in sub-Saharan Africa.
 This briefing discusses how decision makers and NGOs can tackle the question of women's access to land.
 It is based on an IIED workshop on land and gender in May 2015 in Senegal that brought together 28 gender, land rights and legal specialists from Kenya, Ghana, Tanzania, Mali, Senegal and Uganda.